dagoodma/SLUGS-Logger/README.md

 The header and footer are checked then removed by the DataExtract.py script.

 ## Config File ##
 The config file should be located on the target SD card and named "config.txt".
-At the moment, the config file sets only one thing: the UART baud.
+Configurations are set with a keyword and an integer value for the desired setting.
+At the moment, the config file sets only one thing: the UART input baud.

+NOTE: The Slogger has only been tested at 115200 baud.

 **Example:**
 ```